Skip to main content

 Frequently Asked Questions

 Steroid injections are used to help reduce inflammation and pain in a range of musculoskeletal conditions.
 These include arthritis, bursitis, tendon-related pain, inflammatory joint conditions and problems such as frozen shoulder.
+Suitability depends on your symptoms, examination findings and, where appropriate, imaging.

 Steroid injections contain a corticosteroid medication that reduces inflammation in and around joints or soft tissues.
 By reducing inflammation, pain and stiffness may improve, allowing better movement and function.
 Steroid injections manage symptoms rather than cure the underlying condition.